Chronic/Pain Conditions >> Urinary Incontinence

 There are two main kinds of urinary incontinence.
 Some women-especially older women-have both.

-Stress incontinence occurs when you sneeze, cough, laugh, jog, or do other things that put pressure on your bladder.
+Stress Incontinence occurs when you sneeze, cough, laugh, jog, or do other things that put pressure on your bladder.
 It is the most common type of bladder control problem in women.

-Urge incontinence happens when you have a strong need to urinate but can't reach the toilet in time.
+Urge Incontinence happens when you have a strong need to urinate but can't reach the toilet in time.
 This can happen even when your bladder is holding only a small amount of urine.
 Some women may have no warning before they accidentally leak urine.
 Other women may leak urine when they drink water or when they hear or touch running water.
 Overactive bladder is a kind of urge incontinence.
 But not everyone with overactive bladder leaks urine.

 The main symptom is the accidental release of urine.

-If you have stress incontinence, you may leak a small to medium amount of urine when you cough, sneeze, laugh, exercise, or do similar things.
+If you have Stress Incontinence, you may leak a small to medium amount of urine when you cough, sneeze, laugh, exercise, or do similar things.

-If you have urge incontinence, you may feel a sudden urge to urinate and the need to urinate often.
+If you have Urge Incontinence, you may feel a sudden urge to urinate and the need to urinate often.
 With this type of bladder control problem, you may leak a larger amount of urine that can soak your clothes or run down your legs.

-If you have mixed incontinence, you may have symptoms of both problems.
+If you have Mixed Incontinence, you may have symptoms of both problems.

 Bladder control problems may be caused by:

-When these muscles can't support your bladder properly, the bladder drops down and pushes against the vagina.
+With women, when these muscles can't support your bladder properly, the bladder drops down and pushes against the vagina.
 You can't tighten the muscles that close off the urethra.
 So urine may leak because of the extra pressure on the bladder when you cough, sneeze, laugh, exercise, or do other activities.
 Urge incontinence is caused by an overactive bladder muscle that pushes urine out of the bladder.
 It may be caused by irritation of the bladder, emotional stress, or brain conditions such as Parkinson's disease or stroke.
 Many times doctors don't know what causes it.